Last Updated on July 22, 2022

 That’s especially true when designing flower crowns, corsages, and boutonnieres, where the size of the bloom needs to be more nuanced.

-For larger flower arrangements, I love combining them both for maximum visual impact.
-I normally recommend using both flowers when consulting with brides-to-be.
+For more substantial flower arrangements, I love combining them both for maximum visual impact.
+I usually recommend using both flowers when consulting with brides-to-be.

-If you want to use garden roses in place of peonies, you’ll have a variety of colors to choose from.
+If you want to use garden roses instead of peonies, you’ll have various colors to choose from.
 There are several shades of pink, including blush pink and pale pink.
-Peach and lavender shades are available as well.
+Peach and lavender hues are available as well.

 Other colors include sand, orange, yellow, and red varieties.
 You’ll be sure to find something for every color palette.